aniruddhha/python-training-43be6296c438424db50d31dd91e5191e/week-6/README.md

 # Food Vendor Basic CRM

-## The week-6 is dedicated for project implementation as features would be as below
+## The week-6 is dedicated for project implementation having features would be as below
 - As an user, I would like to have login/registration screen
 - As an user, I would like to have dashboard
 - As an user, I would like to have customer module